Your concert experience

 - Open seating: Your reservation will get you in the door, but seating is first-come, first-choice.

-- Communal atmosphere: Seats are not in rows, but rather around coffee and pub tables and other configurations.
+- Communal atmosphere: Seats are not in rows, but rather in conversational groupings and other configurations.
 Arrange the surroundings to meet your friends, or make new ones!

-- Mingle with musicians: There will likely be more than one stage, situated among audience members.
+- Mingle with musicians: A unique stage setup situates musicians among audience members.
 See and hear the music up close, and then chat with the musicians during breaks.

 The Argyros is equipped with a Meyer Constellation Sound System.
 This technology allows the Festival to change the acoustics to match the needs of the repertoire.
 With the push of a button, the sound can change from the echo-ey reverberations of a stone cathedral to the warm intimacy of a softly furnished salon.
 During rehearsals, Festival musicians and sound technicians work together to dial in exactly the right reverberations and reflections to create the desired sonic clarity, warmth, and resonance for each piece.